 - Steps to take to on how to fix a broken natural nail at home using teabag;

 - To fix broken nails with a teabag, Be sure your hands are thoroughly washed with warm water or soap to remove any oily stains on those nails.

-- Then, cut open the tea bag with scissors or any sharp objects (just like the below photo) and empty the tea leaves in it.
-We won’t be needing that for this DIY.
+- Then, cut open the tea bag with scissors or any sharp objects (just like in the below photo) and empty the tea leaves in it.

-- 7. With the help of a buffer, gently file out the rough edges on the nails.8.
-Finally, you can now decide to apply any polish or nail art of your choice; the choice is entirely yours.
+- Finally, you can now decide to apply any polish or nail art of your choice; the choice is entirely yours.

 - As usual, be sure your hands are washed and free from any polish.